Docs · Agents

 What Atlas decides

 Atlas reads the active flow, looks at where each contact is in the sequence, and decides for every cron tick whether to advance, wait, or stop.
-Advance means firing the next step (Mira, Eli, or Vance, whichever the template specifies).
+Advance means firing the next step (Mira, Eli, or Theo, whichever the template specifies).
 Wait means the cooldown between steps hasn't elapsed yet.
 Stop means the contact replied, opted out, or booked, no further sends from any channel for that row.

 The four built-in templates